 In an effort to avoid man-made chemicals, many families are now incorporating essential oils, and products that are scented with these oils, into their routines.
 But new research is confirming that components of these plant-based oils can lead to a surprising, though rare, side effect: Breasts in young boys.

-What you need to know before using essential oils on kids This link was first made in 2007, in a paper published in the New England Journal of Medicine that focused on three boys between the ages of four and 10 who had prepubertal gynecomastia, a rare hormonal condition that causes breast glands to grow in boys.
+This link was first made in 2007, in a paper published in the New England Journal of Medicine that focused on three boys between the ages of four and 10 who had prepubertal gynecomastia, a rare hormonal condition that causes breast glands to grow in boys.
 All three of the boys regularly used personal care products containing lavender essential oil and/or tea tree oil, and when they stopped using the products, their bodies returned to normal.
 Since then, several other similar cases have been reported.

 Earlier this month, these stories made headlines again when the National Institute of Environmental Health Sciences (NIEHS) shared the results of a study due to be published later this year that confirmed lavender and tea tree oil can disrupt the body’s endocrine (hormone) system.
 The study’s lead investigator, J. Tyler Ramsey, a post-baccalaureate research fellow at the NIEHS, explains that the study involved a series of test tube experiments with eight chemicals found not only in lavender and tea tree essential oils but in at least 65 other essential oils.
 The experiments showed that these chemicals can, in fact, set the stage for the development of prepubertal gynecomastia.
 But they didn’t investigate if the selected compounds could lead to other hormone-related issues in boys and girls.